meyerkn00/timely/README.md

 That is where timely() comes in.

-The same operation in using timely() is as follows:
+The same operation using timely() is done as follows:

 ``` r
 library(timely)